seldomatt/flatironblog/source/_posts/2012-10-17-about-sql-joins-the-3-ring-binder-model.markdown

 ON persons.id = orders.pid
 ```

-Here, we're saying that we should link the rows in persons and orders based on the value of the **'id'** column in the person table, and the **'pid'** column in our orders table.
+Here, we're saying that we should link the rows in persons and orders based on the value of the **'id'** column in the person table, and the **'pid'** column in the orders table.
 When the values in those two columns match, we can assume a correlation between the two records.

 {% img center /images/3ringbinder3.jpg 'join column' %}